The Walking Dead: Days Gone Bye (Comics) | Review

 Yet trust comes at a cost and the group's tenuous bond snaps abruptly when unforeseen violence erupts in the campsite.
 The ending lands like a gut punch– not because it's flashy but because it feels inevitable and heartbreakingly human.

-Shane's complex relationship with Rick and Lori hints at deeper conflicts to come, while characters like Dale and Glenn represent different approaches to survival.
-Each character feels purposeful rather than expendable, which makes constant threat of death more meaningful.
+Shane's increasingly complex relationship with Rick and Lori hints at much deeper conflicts to come, while characters like Dale and Glenn represent vastly different approaches to survival.
+Each character feels genuinely purposeful rather than expendable, which makes the constant looming threat of death much more meaningful.

 If there's a weakness in this opening volume, it's that some zombie encounters feel slightly repetitive.
 While the threat of the walkers remains constant, a few of the action sequences blend together without distinct characteristics.